ucb-bar/esp-llvm/README.md

 --------------------------------------------------------------------

-Using the llvm-riscv is fairly simple to build a full executable however you need riscv-gcc to do the assembling and linking.
+Using the llvm-riscv is fairly simple to build a full executable however you need riscv-64-unknown-\*-gcc to do the assembling and linking.
 An example of compiling hello
 world:

 	$ cat hello.c